Trail Fundamentals

 Video 2: Measuring and Understanding Slope

-Through expert narration, practical demonstrations, and real-world field footage, this video breaks down key concepts like percent grade, the half rule, and the relationship between trail grade and hillside slope.
-We also cover how soil type, climate, and user volume influence what makes a trail grade sustainable.
+Key concepts include percent grade, the half rule, maximum sustainable grade, and the relationship between trail slope and hillside slope.
+We also explore how soil type, climate, intended use, and visitor volume influence what makes a trail grade sustainable.

 Video 3: Construction of full bench cut trail